-To locate books on your topic, search the online catalog, GULLiver.(Tutorial) For tips on effective searching, read our GULLiver guide.
-To find books discussing a particular issue facing small businesses, try a keyword search for your topic and the phrase small business*.
-For example, if you are looking for books on health care insurance concerns of small businesses, your search would be: health care and small business*.
+To locate books on your topic, search the online catalog.
+To find books discussing a particular issue facing small businesses, try a keyword search for your topic and the phrase small business.
+For example, if you are looking for books on health care insurance concerns of small businesses, your search would be: health care and small business.

 Some books that might be useful to get started in your research are:

-You may also want to search GEORGE, the catalog of Lauinger Library on the Main Campus.
-Lauinger's collections support the faculty and students of the McDonough School of Business and includes books that are not in the law library's collections.
+You may also want to search HoyaSearch, the catalog of the Main Campus Libraries.
+Main Campus collections support the faculty and students of the McDonough School of Business and includes books that are not in the Law Library's collections.

-If you need books that are not at Georgetown or books that are checked out, you should request them through Interlibrary Loan.
+If you need books that are not at Georgetown or in the Washington Research Library Consortium or books that are checked out, you should request them through Interlibrary Loan.
 If you find a book that you think the Library should purchase, please send us an e-mail message with the author, title, publisher, and year.

-Both Lexis and Westlaw have the full text of many law review articles online.
+Lexis, Westlaw and HeinOnline have the full text of many law review articles online.
 The full text databases give you the ability to search the text of articles for specific words and phrases, but do not include all articles from all journals.
 The indexes are much more comprehensive in scope.

 In addition to law review articles, you may find relevant articles from newspapers, business magazines, and business or economics journals.

 To search for newspaper and magazine articles, the combined news databases on Lexis or Westlaw are your best choices.
-While there is a lot of overlap in the two databases, there are a couple of important differences between Lexis and Westlaw.
-Only Lexis has the full text of the New York Times - Westlaw has only today's issue.
-Only Westlaw has the full text of the Wall Street Journal - Lexis has only abstracts.
+While there is a lot of overlap in the two databases, there are some differences in coverage.
+For example, only Lexis has the full text of the New York Times (1969 - ).

 ABI/INFORM.
 ABI/INFORM is a leading database for business and management information.
 It provides indexing, abstracts and many full-text articles from over 1,000 business and management journals.
 Coverage begins in 1970.